 Bournemouth has seven miles of soft, golden sand.
 You can visit our two piers, ride our cliff lifts and rent out a beach hut.

-There are seventeen public toilets across Bournemouth seafront.
+There are sixteen public toilets across Bournemouth seafront.
 Most of these are open all year.

 You can cycle on Bournemouth seafront, but please be careful around pedestrians and consider our rules.